 You hunt?
 This is what it’s like being a woman in the outdoors surrounded by people who grew up in a time of set gender roles and a male-provider attitude.

 Men may dominate the outdoors in numbers, but that doesn’t mean they are the only ones who dominate the game they pursue.
-The number of women participating in hunting and fishing is growing at an exponential rate and it is truly amazing.
-However, though we see more and more women every year getting into the outdoors, why is there still such a stigma around it?
+The number of women participating in hunting and fishing is growing at an exponential rate; it is truly amazing!
+Though we see more and more women every year getting into the outdoors, why is there still such a stigma around it?

 Comments like, “That’s so cool your girlfriend goes fishing with you” and “Wow, your daughter shoots with you?” are what I grew up hearing and still hear today.
 Honestly, I never really let it phase me.

 All I know is that I would go trap shooting with my dad while his friends cheered me on and coached my technique.
 After a round, we would sit, catch up with our friends and the occasional gentleman would walk-up to my dad to say how impressive it is that I get out and do those kinds of things with him.

-I never felt offended, rather I wore these comments with a sense of pride that I attribute to my present-day personality.
-Even to this day, I hear my boyfriend gets told it’s “so awesome your lady hunts and fishes with you.
+I never felt offended, rather I wore these comments with a sense of pride that I attribute to my personality.
+Even to this day, my boyfriend hears comments like, “It’s so awesome your lady hunts and fishes with you.
 I could never convince mine to do that!”

-However, I know some women seem taken back by these comments and respond to them with frustration and anger.
+I know some women get offended by these comments and respond to them with frustration and anger.

 Next time someone says, “YOU hunt?”
 My tip for being a woman in the outdoors: Let it go.